Carrots Kuroda Seeds Description for Carrot Red

 Orange carrots are the traditional standard, but you can try growing white, yellow, crimson, or even purple-skinned carrots, too.

-More important than colour, though, is choosing the right root size and shape to suit your soil.
-Carrot size and shape varies by type, and there are five major categories.
+More important than color, though, is choosing the right root size and shape to suit your soil.
+Carrot size and shape vary by type, and there are five major categories.
 Ball-type, Chantenay, and Danvers carrots have blocky shapes that can handle heavy or shallow soil, while slender Nantes and Imperator carrots need deep, loose soil.

 Sunlight | Soil | Water | Temperature | Fertilizer |